-Considered as one of the most beautiful hiking routes in Belgium, the Transardennaise will take you through the forests of the authentic Ardennes, through splendid valleys, and through the enchanting landscapes of the province of Luxembourg.
-This 166 km mountain bike tour in 4 stages is offered without any logistical problems as the organiser will take care of transporting your luggage from one accommodation to another.
+Considered as one of the most beautiful hiking routes in Belgium, the Transardennaise will take you through the forests of the authentic Ardennes, through splendid valleys and enchanting landscapes of the province of Luxembourg.
+This 166 km mountain bike tour in 4 stages is offered without any logistical worries as the organizer takes care of transporting your luggage from one accommodation to another.

 Between La Roche-en-Ardenne and Bouillon, two medieval cities, you will have the opportunity to discover the picturesque villages of the Lesse, Ourthe and Semois valleys.
 The stages of the hike will allow you to discover in complete freedom the charm of the Village du Livre, Redu, and that of Nassogne, Daverdisse or Saint-Hubert, European capital of hunting and nature.

 The Transardennaise is the ideal solution for mountain bike lovers, confirmed as beginners: unmarked trail (GPX tracks provided), quality accommodation, luggage transport, guidance application and information on the region.
 Everything is planned so that you can make the most of the region and its beauties.

 Mountain bike tour in freedom – Variable duration from 4 to 6 days – Departure all year round according to your availability and your possibilities.